Layerwise geometry shows the model internally separates Yes/No, but a last-layer readout corrupts the decision—especially for decimals.

 Study on Gemma-2-2B-IT

-LLMs internally represents the correct way to compare numbers (80–90% accuracy in penultimate layers) but the final layer corrupts this knowledge, causing simple failures like9.8 < 9.11
+TL;DR: LLMs internally represents the correct way to compare numbers (80–90% accuracy in penultimate layers) but the final layer corrupts this knowledge, causing simple failures like

 The representation is good; the output is bad.
 Mid/late layers encode a clean Yes/No separation (80–90% forced-choice accuracy using internal signals without any training), but the final layer corrupts it, especially for decimals ⇒ systematic Yes-bias and errors on “No” cases.